How Much Will a Hot Tub Increase My Electric Bill?

 What are ways to help save energy with a hot tub?

-• Get a good quality, well fitting cover – A good quality hot tub cover might set you back, but it is very important that you purchase a cover that has steam stoppers and fits perfectly on your hot tub.
+• Get a good quality, well-fitting cover – A good quality hot tub cover might set you back, but you must purchase a cover that has steam stoppers and fits perfectly on your hot tub.

 • Use during the right time – Maybe you live in a colder climate and have to consider not running your hot tub during the winter.
 It also costs you more to run your appliances during peak hours, so try going for an evening soak rather than earlier in the day.